-Our Solution: GS030 for the Treatment of Photoreceptor Degeneration
+Our Solution: GS030 for the Treatment of Photoreceptor Degeneration potential to address any photoreceptor degenerative disease independent of genotype;

 GS030 is developed through our optogenetics platform and is designed to confer light sensitivity to normally light insensitive retinal neurons, specifically RGCs, in order to restore vision.
 While there is significant loss of photoreceptor cells in these diseases, RGCs are preserved.